 We put together this calculator to help you plan your recruiting efforts.
-In particular, it highlights two variables that have the biggest impact on the time it takes to build a team: your referral percentage and your ability to close candidates.
+In particular, it highlights two variables that have the biggest impact on the time it takes to build a team: your referral percentage and your ability to close candidate.

 Start by entering the number of engineers you’re looking to hire and how many months you have to meet this goal.
 Then enter the percentage of your hires that typically come from referrals and the percentage of candidates who typically accept your offers.
 If you don’t know these, start tracking.The tool will calculate how many hours you’ll spend recruiting and shepherding candidates through the hiring process.